lvgl/docs_old/en/index.md

 ### How to reduce flash/ROM usage?
 You can disable all the unused feature (such as animations, file system, GPU etc.) and object types in *lv_conf.h*.

-IF you are using GCC you can add
+If you are using GCC you can add
 - `-fdata-sections -ffunction-sections` compiler flags
 - `--gc-sections` linker flag